sajagjain/APIGatewayRequestSignerWithAPIKeySupport/README.md

 # APIGatewayRequestSignerWithAPIKeySupport

+*NOTE: Make sure to type your json with double quotes.
+Single quotes does not work while parsing the data*

 Program.cs Line 22 to 29 - Edit the below code with your details and you are good to go.
 ```
 _accessKey = "<your_access_key>";